AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/customizing.md

 ]
 ```

-### Conditionally Show and Hide Components in Properties Rail {#conditionally-hide}
+### Conditionally Show and Hide Components in Properties Panel {#conditionally-hide}

 Although a component or components may generally be available to your authors, there may be certain situations where it does not make sense.
-In such cases, you can hide components in the properties rail by adding a `condition` attribute to the [fields of the component model.](/help/implementing/universal-editor/field-types.md#fields)
+In such cases, you can hide components in the properties panel by adding a `condition` attribute to the [fields of the component model.](/help/implementing/universal-editor/field-types.md#fields)

 Conditions can be defined using [JsonLogic schema.](https://jsonlogic.com/) If the condition is true, then the field will be displayed.
 If the condition is false, then the field will be hidden.